TestChallenge2023/GitFlowTroubleShootingGuide/Mainstrategies.md

-Main Branches:
+### Main Branches:

-Master/Main: Represents the stable, production-ready code.
+:angel: Master/Main: Represents the stable, production-ready code.
 All code in this branch should be deployable.

-Develop: Integration branch for ongoing development.
+:angel: Develop: Integration branch for ongoing development.
 Features and bug fixes are merged here for testing and integration.

-Supporting Branches:
+## Supporting Branches:
 Feature Branches: Used to develop new features or enhancements.
 Created from develop and merged back into it when the feature is complete.
 Release Branches: Created to prepare for a new release.
 Bug fixes and minor improvements are made here.
 Once ready, merged into both master/main and develop, and tagged with a version number.
 Hotfix Branches: Address critical bugs in the production code.
 Created from master/main, fixed, and then merged into both master/main and develop.

-WORKFLOW STEPS
+## WORKFLOW STEPS

 -Feature Workflow:
 Create a new feature branch from develop.